owncloud-archive/documentation/admin_manual/installation/linux_installation.rst

 ``owncloud-deps`` is not intended to be installed by itself, but rather is pulled in by the metapackage ``owncloud``.

-Install ``owncloud`` to get a complete installation with all dependencies.
+Install the metapackage``owncloud`` to get a complete installation with all dependencies.

 ``owncloud-files`` is available for the following distributions, but not ``owncloud-deps``.